clc14/ELLIS/README.md

         yum -y install git
         git clone https://github.com/sdoconnell/ellis.git && cd ellis
         chmod 755 ellis.sh

-    You can download the repo [zip file](https://github.com/sdoconnell/ELLIS/archive/master.zip) and extract it.
+    Or you can download the repo [zip file](https://github.com/sdoconnell/ELLIS/archive/master.zip) and extract it.

     Or you can download the `ellis.sh` script directly, using curl:

         curl -o ellis.sh https://raw.githubusercontent.com/sdoconnell/ellis/master/ellis.sh && chmod 755 ellis.sh

-4. Once it is installed, run `./ellis.sh`.
+4. Once the script is installed on your lab server, run `./ellis.sh`.
 ELLIS will download and install all of the required packages from the standard CentOS repos and configure everything automatically.
 The process should take five to ten minutes, depending on your Internet speed and lab server hardware resources.

-5. Copy all of the files from your enterprise Linux installation media (either CentOS 7 or RHEL 7) into the /var/www/html/repo directory.
-For example:
+5. Copy all of the files from your enterprise Linux installation media (either CentOS 7.5 or RHEL 7.5) into the /var/www/html/repo directory on the lab server.
+For example, to copy the files from an ISO image:

-        cp -R /media/usbstick/* /var/www/html/repo
+        mkdir -p /mnt/centos
+        mount CentOS-7-x86_64-DVD-1804.iso /mnt/centos
+        rsync -a /mnt/centos/ /var/www/html/repo/
+        umount /mnt/centos

 5. Run the provided build scripts placed in /root to setup your lab VMs *(optional)*.

+        cd /root
+        ./mkserver0.sh
+        ./mkserver1.sh
+        ./mkserver2.sh

 ## Lab resources